gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-elfeed.md

 ```

-A usual worflow looks like this:
+A usual workflow looks like this:

 * start `elfeed`
 * `G` fetches the newest RSS feed updates